Tapantí-Macizo de la Muerte National Park (Costa Rica)

 - subalpine rain moorland

-These forests provide habitat for some 45 mammal species which include Baird's tapir, kinkajou, white-faced capuchin monkey, paca, agouti, ocelot and jaguarundi.
+These forests provide habitat for some 45 mammal species, including Baird's tapir, kinkajou, white-faced capuchin monkey, paca, agouti, ocelot, and jaguarundi.

-The park's 400 bird species include sparrow hawks, resplendent quetzals, emerald toucanets and violaceous trogons.
+The National Park's 400 bird species include sparrow hawks, resplendent quetzals, emerald toucanets, and violaceous trogons.

-There are 28 species of reptiles and amphibians and a large insect population that includes the thysania agrippina, the largest moth on the American continent.
+There are 28 species of reptiles and amphibians and a large insect population, including the thysania agrippina, the largest moth on the American continent.